 No matter which method you use, you'll want to start with supremely clean and dry parsley, since water on the leaves will create damaging ice crystals.
 Rinse the parsley with cool water and pat dry, or even give the stems a whirl in a salad spinner before freezing it.

-How to Do It: Simply double-bag the parsley, pushing out as much air from the bags as possible, and pop it in the freezer.
-You can just pop entire stems into the bags; there's no need to take the leaves off yet, because....
+Simply double-bag the parsley, pushing out as much air from the bags as possible, and pop it in the freezer.
+You can just pop entire stems into the bags; there's no need to take the leaves off yet.

-How to Use It: Snap off the leaves when you want to use them.
-Even though these are frozen still in leaf form, frozen parsley is best used in things where its appearance is not of paramount importance; that is, it works better in dishes, such as making gremolata or sauce gribiche, or tossing with smashed potatoes, rather than being used as a garnish.
+When you're ready to use the parsley, snap off the leaves when you want to use them.
+Even though these are frozen still in leaf form, frozen parsley is best used in things where its appearance is not of paramount importance; that is, it works better in dishes, such as making gremolata or sauce gribiche, or tossing with mashed potatoes, rather than being used as a garnish.

-How to Use It: Plop a parsley cube directly into soups or stews for a burst of fresh herbiness as the mood strikes you.
+When you're ready to use the parsley, plop a parsley cube directly into soups or stews for a burst of fresh herbiness as the mood strikes you.
 Try stirring it into lentil soup or chicken artichoke stew for a dish-completing touch.
 Let sit in a dish and defrost and then use as a garnish or drizzle over roasted chicken or broiled fish.
 It also works nicely to add to the broth if you're making steamed mussels.

 These methods work with either type of parsley, but flat-leaf parsley, which is also known as Italian parsley, has more flavor and a better, less mouth-cutting texture, which should be reason enough.
 But it's also easier to clean free of grit and dirt that can get on things as they grow outside, is easier to store without crushing, is easier to chop up or mince, and it's easier to separate the leaves from the stem.
 It's just a better parsley.
 When you have the choice, consider the flat-leaf variety for a better parsley experience!